reselbob/mabljenkins/README.md

 `docker exec -it jenkins cat /var/jenkins_home/secrets/initialAdminPassword`

-You'll output that is similar to, but not exactly the following:
+You'll output that is similar to, but not exactly like the following:

 `4b36a89b91a24c51a5d4042433c013e2`